matham/cpl_input_board/README.md

 between the converted input and the output to prevent damage from downstream boards that read the digital state.

+Schematics is drawn using ExpressPCB software.
 This board has not been produced.